lallemel/lallemel/README.md

-**Introduction:** Second-year master's student in Subatomic Physics and Cosmology at the University Grenoble Alpes (France), currently working with the IceCube group at the University of Münster (Germany)
+**Introduction:** PhD student with the IceCube group at the Université Libre de Bruxelles, working on fractionally charged particles and dark matter search
 **Pronouns:** They/them
-**Emails:** louise.lallement@etu.univ-grenoble-alpes.fr or louise.lallement-arnaud@uni-muenster.de
+**Email:** louise.lallement-arnaud@icecube.wisc.edu